-\paragraph{Consistency and Reproducibility in Diffusion} As a motivating observation, \cite{kadkhodaie2024generalization} found that diffusion models trained on non overlapping splits of training data could produce visually highly similar images.
-The seminal paper studying this effect is \cite{zhang2024emergence}, there, the authors found that different models trained on the same dataset across architecture (transformer vs UNet), across objectives, across training runs, and across sampler and noising kernel, have consistent mapping from noise to sample as long as an ODE deterministic sampler is used.
-In their appendix B, they also made detailed discussion about lack of reproducibility in VAE and GANs.
-The consistency studied in our paper is more related to the reproducibility in the generalization regime.
+\paragraph{Consistency and Reproducibility in Diffusion} As a motivating observation, \cite{kadkhodaie2024generalization} found that diffusion models trained on non-overlapping splits of training data could produce visually highly similar images.
+The seminal paper studying this effect is \cite{zhang2024emergence}; there, the authors found that models trained on the same dataset have a consistent mapping from noise to sample across architectures (transformer vs.\ UNet), objectives, training runs, samplers, and noising kernels, provided that an ODE deterministic sampler is used.
+In their Appendix B, they also discuss the lack of reproducibility in VAEs and GANs.
+The consistency studied in our paper is more closely related to reproducibility in the generalization regime.

-\paragraph{Hidden Linear Score Structure in Diffusion Models} Recent work has shown, for much of diffusion times (\textit{i.e.}, signal to noise ratio), the learned neural score is closely approximated by the linear score of a Gaussian fit to the data, which is usually the best linear approximation \citep{Binxu_2023_hidden,li2024understanding_rethink_linear}.
+\paragraph{Hidden Linear Score Structure in Diffusion Models} Recent work has shown that, for much of diffusion time (\textit{i.e.}, across a broad range of signal-to-noise ratios), the learned neural score is closely approximated by the linear score of a Gaussian fit to the data, which is usually the best linear approximation \citep{Binxu_2023_hidden,li2024understanding}.
 Crucially, this Gaussian linear score admits a closed-form solution to the probability‐flow ODE, which can be exploited to accelerate sampling and improve its quality \citep{WangVastola_unreasonable}.
-Moreover, this same linear structure has been linked to the generalization–memorization transition in diffusion models \citep{li2024understanding_rethink_linear}.
+Moreover, this same linear structure has been linked to the generalization–memorization transition in diffusion models \citep{li2024understanding}.
 In sum, across many noise levels, the Gaussian linear approximation captures many salient aspects of the learned score.
-Here, we leverage it to explain the observed consistency across splits and as a tractable set up for random matrix theory analysis.
+Here, we leverage it to explain the observed consistency across splits and as a tractable setup for random matrix theory analysis.